 This is the same challenge when it comes to business and investing:

 - In investing, the way ‘intrinsic value’ shows up is always unique to the specifics of that particular business.
+The more cases you see, the better you become at evaluating value.

-- They have a large set of cases in their heads.
+- They actively build up a large set of cases in their heads.
 When looking at a new, real world case, experts do rapid comparison with fragments of cases that they’ve seen before in order to generate a diagnosis (“This is another one of those ...”).
 They may communicate their reasoning in terms of principles and frameworks, but the initial mechanism in their heads is always rapid case comparison.

 As a result, expertise researchers have found that the quickest way to aid novices is to expose them to 10-20 real world cases for each concept.
 This is the basis for the Calibration Case Method.